 Examples of Wrongful Death Claims

 Wrongful deaths can occur for a number of reasons, including deliberate wrongful acts such as violent crimes and murder, or negligent acts.
 Examples of wrongful death claims can include but are not limited to:

-Medical malpractice can be a common reason for a wrongful death lawsuit.
+Medical malpractice can be a reason for a wrongful death lawsuit.
 Medical malpractice claims can be tricky and typically involve expert witness testimony as well as a considerable amount of evidence.
-Medical malpractice, for example, is now the third-leading cause of death in the U.S., according to Johns Hopkins University (JHU).
+Wrongful deaths from malpractice are, unfortunately, very common.
+They may even be the third-leading cause of death in the U.S., according to Johns Hopkins University (JHU).
 Medical malpractice, if the plaintiff dies, can qualify for a wrongful death lawsuit.